Packing Tape 101

-Electrical Tape- Commonly made of vinyl it is designed to stretch and conform to irregular shaped surfaces.
+Electrical Tape- Commonly made of vinyl it is designed to stretch and conform to irregularly shaped surfaces.
 Used to help wrap electrical wires to protect them from the elements.

 Double-Sided Tape- Has an adhesive on both sides, used for attaching two surfaces.

-Filament Tape- Has fiberglass filaments embedded to increase strength and integrity of the tape.
+Filament Tape- Has fiberglass filaments embedded to increase the strength and integrity of the tape.

 Spike Tape- A thinner version of Gaffers tape used to mark a place where people need to stand or where equipment needs to go.